Philosophy and Religion

 A seminar on one major moral philosopher, movement, or issue in ethics, such as Kant, Rawls, Utilitarianism, Natural Law, the Nature of Rights, etc. Prerequisite: Two courses in philosophy or permission of the instructor.

 435. Philosophy, Dialogue, Methods

 This seminar focuses on the literary and philosophical style of dialogue as a device for advancing arguments, offering critique, and supplying revision.
 Course content will cover dialogues from authors such as Plato, Anselm, Hume, etc., as well as individually chosen works.
 Students will be expected to take an active role in presenting and leading discussion about the philosophical works.
 Finally, each student will prepare a major paper in the form of a philosophical dialogue, and will also present their dialogue to the seminar for critical commentary and discussion.
+Philosophy majors are encouraged to take this course in their junior year and required to take it by their senior year.
 Prerequisite: Philosophy 100.

 194, 294, 394.
 Special Topics

 A topic of special interest in philosophy or religion offered at the intermediate level.
 Prerequisite: Philosophy 100 or permission of the instructor.

 A detailed consideration of selected problems and areas of philosophical interest.
 The course may be centered on a particular topic (e.g., Philosophy of Mind or Philosophy of Buddhism), on a certain historical period (e.g., Pre-Socratic Philosophy or Nineteenth-Century Philosophy), or on the thought of a major philosopher such as Plato, Aristotle, Aquinas, Hume, Kant, Marx, Nietzsche, Heidegger, Krishnamurti, or Nishida.
 Prerequisite: Two courses in philosophy, or permission of the instructor.

 190, 290, 390, 490.
 Internship